 Keep Your Leaves

 While you could send leaves to the landfill, you can also use them to fertilize your grass.
 Use a mower with a bag on it or a blower/vacuum that shreds your leaves to create a mulch you can sprinkle over the grass or anywhere you need a little fertilizer.
 You can do the same thing with grass clippings.
-Alternatively, you simply mow small amounts of the leaves into the grass.
+Alternatively, simply mow small amounts of the leaves into the grass.

 No matter what project you’re planning, we have everything you need, so stop by the Twin Cities Habitat ReStore today!